Missouri lawmakers ban transgender care, athletics

 At least 16 states have now enacted laws restricting or banning gender-affirming care for minors, and several states are still considering bills this year to restrict or ban care, creating uncertainty for many families.
 Florida and Texas have banned or restricted the care via regulations or administrative orders, and a bill to restrict care is on Republican Florida Gov. Ron DeSantis’ desk.

+At least 21 other states have passed restrictions on transgender athletes’ participation in sports.

-Missouri’s legislative leaders vowed to stop minors from accessing puberty blockers, hormones and surgeries.
+Missouri’s legislative leaders vowed to stop minors from accessing puberty blockers, hormones and surgeries this year.
 And Missouri’s Republican attorney general, Andrew Bailey, took up the charge after Parson appointed him to fill the vacant position in January.

 In response, the Kansas City Council was considering a resolution Wednesday to make Missouri’s largest city a sanctuary for people seeking such medical care.